martinsgmx/minimal-mistakes/_posts/2017-12-22-flashing-opentx-to-flysky-th9x-with-avrdude.md

 Z:\th9x-opentx>
 ```

-If you see the previous lines on your console, AVRdude works fine!
+If you see the previous lines on your console, AVRdude it's correctly installed!

-Now, flash own hex...
+Now, flash the firmware...
 ------

-Connect you own USBasp or AVRisp to main board, and later, connect USBasp to PC.
+Connect your USBasp/AVRisp to main board, and later, connect USBasp to PC.

 Type on the console: